cnsoft/cocos2d-kamcord-ios/README.md

 <img src="http://dl.dropbox.com/u/6122/Kamcord/Cocos2D%20dependencies%20%28after%29.png" />
 </p>
 </li>
-<li>We will provide you with a Kamcord developer key and developer secret.
+<li>We will provide you with a per-game Kamcord developer key and developer secret.
 Please be sure to set them when your app initializes or recording won't work:

 <p>
 <pre><code>[[KCManager sharedManager] setDeveloperKey:@"My_Developer_Key"];